bigspring/lunchbox/README.md

 Suggestions?
 Ideas?
 Submit an issue!

-Made in Nottingham by the team @bigspringweb
+Built by the team at [BigSpring](http://twitter.com/bigspringweb).
+Installer and bash script by [Martin Dines](https://github.com/martindines).

 features
 --------